trishtzy/trishtzy.github.io/_posts/2023-07-01-software-im-thankful-for.markdown

 #### [VSCode](https://code.visualstudio.com/)

+I usually code with VSCode.
+It makes my development experience better when switching between multiple languages.
+It auto lints when I save, I have my debug console, terminal, GitLens all in one window.
+I can also use Github co-pilot extension for their code suggestions too.

+I'm sure you can have a similar setup using tmux and vim, but it does take a while to setup.
+VSCode is pretty much click install extension and start coding.

-I usually code using VSCode.
-I'm thankful for the engineers who built useful extensions to lint my code, highlight language syntaxes.
-I used LiveShare once and it is great for remote pair programming.
+I used VSCode LiveShare once and it is great for remote pair programming.
 Sadly there're privacy issues when using it in a company.

-Special mention to GitLens extension as well.
-Helps blaming my coworkers a lot easier. :laughing: I'm kidding.

 #### [Rectangle App](https://rectangleapp.com/)

-I was searching for a tool to help resize my windows automatically with hotkeys and this app does it perfectly!
+I was searching for a tool that helps resize my windows automatically with hotkeys, and this app accomplishes that flawlessly!
+It allows me to maximize my window space across various applications.
+For instance, I can have my browser window on the left and my code editor on the right.
+Furthermore, if I have an extended display, I can conveniently use shortcuts to move a window to the second display.

 #### [Homebrew](https://brew.sh/)